Noiredd/PEGAS/docs/upfg.md

 First the actual cutoff position is predicted (`Rp` - "p" for prediction) simply by summing already obtained vectors: current state (`R` and `V` times `Tgo`), gravity effects, thrust effects.
 Then, to obtain a new desired state `Rd`, the magnitude of this vector is corrected to meet the desired altitude - note how this will result in a `Rbias` term change in block 5 in the next iteration.
 Finally, an entirely new desired velocity `Vd` is calculated at this position: all remaining constraints are satisfied in this step (normal vector, velocity magnitude, flight path angle).
+*Important notice: for some reason, the target plane normal vector* `iY` *in UPFG is oriented opposite to the orbital angular velocity vector.*
 `Vgo` is then updated as a difference between this desired velocity and the current one, keeping in mind that the gravity will also affect the vehicle's motion (`Vgrav`) and propagating a remaining velocity error (`Vbias`) for the next iteration.

 ##### Convergence